-It’s time for the 2013 edition of the Verizon Data Breach Investigations Report Cover Challenge!
+It’s time for the 2013 edition of the Verizon Data Breach Investigation Report Cover Challenge!
 This year I didn’t win…but only just barely.
 It also felt like a bit of a different puzzle this year, not quite as much a series of challenges as just a scavenger hunt with only the barest minimum of breadcrumbs scattered to help us follow the path to victory.

 With that in mind, I’ll focus less on the individual puzzle elements, and more on the challenge experience.